Source Configuration

 Disable the source without removing it from config.
 Defaults to false.
 Useful for temporarily disabling a source for maintenance or testing.
 Users cannot access disabled sources.

-When indexing is disabled, these features will not work:
+When indexing is effectively off for a source, these features do not work:

 - Folder size calculations